-Marked with nobility and prestige, the Ordre de Montréal recognizes 17 individuals each year, following a public call for nominations.
+The Ordre de Montréal, which is marked with nobility and prestige, recognizes 17 prominent personalities each year, following a public call for nominations.
 Recipients of the honour have distinguished themselves in one or more of the following ways, regardless of their area of activity:

 The honours are intended for both native Montrealers and those who have chosen Montréal as their adoptive city.
-Nominees, as well as persons who put forward or support nominations, must meet at least one of the following criteria:
+Nominees must meet at least one of the following criteria:

 As is customary, the Ordre de Montréal includes different ranks.
 Persons invested in the Ordre receive a medal and title from among three possible ranks and they are entitled to place after their names the initials corresponding to their title.
 The three ranks are, in descending order: